What Does “Living Life Together” Really Mean?

 - Or becoming so relationally “ingrown” as a group that accepting anyone else into the group or multiplying a new group is out of the question.

 Each group can find a place on the spectrum that is healthy and balanced, and each individual in the group should come with appropriate expectations.

 Remember: Small Group is not an event; it’s a group of people that you are committed to.
 When we actually share our lives with one another, we not only grow closer to others in the group, but we bring glory to God who has told us “just as I have loved you, you also are to love one another” (John 13:34).

-Paul Nystedt is the Pastoral Resident for Community at College Park Church.
+Paul Nystedt served as the Pastoral Resident for Community at College Park Church.
 He provides assistance with Small Groups, Men’s Ministries, and Discipleship.
 Paul graduated from Bethlehem College and Seminary, where he received his Master of Divinity.
 He and his wife love spending time with their two boys, family, and friends.